calliope-project/calliope/doc/user/configuration_reference.rst

 Technology constraints
 ----------------------

 The following table lists all available technology constraint settings and their default values.
-All of these can be set by ``tech_identifier.constraints.constraint_name``, e.g. ``nuclear.constraints.e_cap_max``.
+All of these can be set by ``tech_identifier.constraints.constraint_name``, e.g. ``nuclear.constraints.e_cap.max``.

 .. csv-table::
    :file: includes/default_constraints.csv